rishit2003/coen424-workshop5/README.md

       1. Select "... from a source repository";

-      2. Setup Cloud Build;
+      2. Set up Cloud Build.

-      3. Select GitHub as the provider;
+      3. Select GitHub as the provider.

-      4. Authorize your GitHub account;
+      4. Authorize your GitHub account.

-      5. Select the repository you just cloned;
+      5. Select the repository you just cloned.

-      6. Install the Google Cloud Build to your repo;
+      6. Install the Google Cloud Build in your repo.

       ![alt text](image/image-s1.png)